 - Get rid of unused games: It is easy to end up with a toddler board game collection and have a house of teenagers!
 Time flies and giving away your board games to families with small children or charity can clean out your game closet and make room for more advanced games.

 - Use containers when filling board game shelves: It is OK to remove a bulky game from its box IF you have a more organized solution in place.
-We typically use the game boxes for storage, but every once in awhile the box becomes damaged or is just an awkward size to stack on a shelf.
+We typically use the board game boxes for storage, but every once in awhile the box becomes damaged or is just an awkward size to stack on a shelf.
 Smaller games and sets of cards can be placed into easily arranged baskets and containers on a shelf.

 I’m so inspired by these great ideas on how to keep your favorite board games and card games organized and safely stored and the best part is you likely have plenty of space and plenty of room when you set it up correctly!